garys404/lab3/index.md

 * When I put the requests that is `/add-message?s=How are you`, I get the page that `Hello` is in the first line, and `How are you` is in the second line.
  ![Image](Howareyou.png)

-* Click the link: [How to Download Vscode](https://code.visualstudio.com/).
-The image of the link will be like that.

 ## Part 2